rzkybagaskara/ToDoApp-Tubes-PBO/README.md

 ## Installation
   - Clone the repo and `cd` into it
+  - Open Android Studio and run the program
   - Wait until Gradle automatically downloaded the prerequisities

 ## Screenshot Aplikasi